RoryDuncan/learning-roadmaps/js/README.md

 3. Reference [Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/) for help with syntax, methods, and more.

     MDN should be your first resource for looking up capabilities, method names, and other facets of javascript.
+    As an example of what to google: "mdn array forEach" to look up the `forEach` method of arrays.

 4. Repeatedly challenge yourself via [CodeWars](https://www.codewars.com)